chrisbaltazar/wp-simple-notify/readme.txt

 Easy to setup and get the ball rolling, you just need to fill out the common email config fields as any other webmail client

-** Works also for private providers like AWS SES **
-* After that you can just select the desired evens to be notified about and that's it *
+**Works also for private providers like AWS SES** *After that you can just select the desired evens to be notified about and that's it*

 Manage everything from a single and very dynamic admin screen in your dashboard and get the plugin working just in a few minutes

 Just install it and then do directly into Settings / WP Simple Notify to see all the options.
 Enjoy it!

+== Screenshots ==

+1. Fill out the basic email data like any other application
+2. It works also for custom SMTP providers such Amazon SES and comes with a safe password storage method for your sake
+3. Finally just select what notifications would you like to manage :)

 == Installation ==

 1. Either upload the plugin files to the `/wp-content/plugins/wp-simple-notify` directory, or install the plugin through the WordPress plugins screen directly.
-1. Make sure you are able to run the simple command `composer install` inside your new plugin directory
 1. Activate the plugin through the 'Plugins' screen in WordPress

-== Changelog ==

-= 1.0 =
-* First stable release version